MazenDerbas/L3/reflection-cleancode.md

 The unit testing held me make sure my code is doing what it should also they help me changing some parts of my code which hade bug or minor mistake.

-In the application I implemented manual testing The manual tests were straightforward and uncomplicated.
+In the application I implemented manual testing.
+The manual tests were straightforward and uncomplicated.
 I tried to follow the book rules even here by making the tests easy to read and use.
 ![Unit Tests](/img/10.png)